-Fish study raises hope for spinal injury repairMay 30th, 2012 in Neuroscience /
+Fish study raises hope for spinal injury repairMay 30, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Scientists have unlocked the secrets of the zebra fishs ability to heal its spinal cord after injury, in research that could deliver therapy for paraplegics and quadriplegics in the future.

 A team from Monash Universitys Australian Regenerative Medicine Institute (ARMI), led by Dr Yona Goldshmit and Professor Peter Currie, discovered the role of a protein in the remarkable self-healing ability of the fish.

 The findings, detailed in The Journal of Neuroscience, could eventually lead to ways to stimulate spinal cord regeneration in humans.